nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 Creating exercises so that students can test out techniques and tools themselves can take significantly more time than just delivering lectures.
 Of course, exercises make make for better learning outcomes as many [learning resources confirm](https://www.scotthyoung.com/blog/the-best-articles-on-learning/).
-Therefore the balance you strike in this regard here will play a key role in determining how long it takes you to create your course.
+Therefore the balance you strike in this regard will play a key role in determining how long it takes you to create your course.

 ##### How well you already know the material?
 If you know a subject inside out, and can just turn on the camera and start talking then course creation is going to be faster.
-On the other hand, if you will need to undertake significant research, consult with others, test out theories with potential users, then naturally that will be a more labor-intensive project.
+On the other hand, if you will need to undertake significant research, prepare case study material, consult with others, test out theories with potential users, then naturally that will be a more labor-intensive project.

 ##### How familiar you are with video recording & editing
 If you already have a workflow in place, you can churn out videos production-line style.
-However, if you've never recorded yourself before, you'll have to establish the right workflow for you (more on this in section 9)
+However, if it is your first time recording yourself, you'll have to establish the right workflow for you (more on this in section 9).
+The good news is that picking up these kinds of new skills is relatively easy with modern software and equipment.

 If you already know the material and your course is relatively brief (say under 2 hours), then it's possible to create a course in a weekend.
 My courses on machine learning took me about 150 hours each, because I had to do considerable